vbrunschot/Write-Ups/HackTheBox/Timelapse/README.md

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Timelapse/assets/8.png">

 # Lateral Movement
 We are unable to use ```winPEAS``` because Microsoft Defender is blocking the file.
 Using an obfuscated version didn't help either.
 After further enumerating the host for the usual ways for privilege escalation I was unable to find anything useful.
-I tried running Powershell scripts but without any luck.
+I tried running the usual Powershell scripts and commands but without any luck.
 I got some help pointing me in the right direction and found the Powershell history file:

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Timelapse/assets/9.png">